sciZer0/7/v/README.md

 Moreover, conceptually, ceteris paribus, a greater value is not a fixed-supply token but a decreasing-supply token.

-When it comes to the Ethereum blockchain, it is important to understand that Ethereum Improvement Proposal 1559 doesn't decrease the native token's total supply.
+When it comes to the Ethereum blockchain, it is important to understand that much-praised Ethereum Improvement Proposal 1559 doesn't decrease the native token's total supply.

-This all means that the new concept of the native, decreasing total-supply token is fundamentally much better than Bitcoin's concept of **digital gold**, and also, than Ethereum's concept of **ultra sound money** — not to mention inflationary concepts of tokenomics on all other blockchains.
+This all means that the new concept of the native, decreasing total-supply token is fundamentally much better than Bitcoin's concept of **digital gold**, and also, than Ethereum's concept of **ultra sound money** — not to mention inflationary concepts of all other blockchains.

 <br>